carlosrberto/jquery-pagegallery/README.rst

 The **pagegallery** plugin is a highly customizable image gallery created by the Web Developer Carlos Roberto with the jQuery Javascript library.

-With some CSS lines you can easy customize it.
+With a few CSS lines you can easy customize it.
 All you need is a list of links, an array or a json list.

 100% cross-browser, works on all modern browsers (including IE6).